samisnotinsane/arq-teleop-robot/README.md

 * [Gazebo](http://gazebosim.org/download) - An open source robot simulation engine.
 Use version 7.1 as compatibility with latest version has not been tested.

 **Caution for VM users!**
 Due to a rendering bug in Gazebo, camera images captured in simulation cannot be streamed nor viewed when running this software in VirtualBox (nature of error you will see is documented in issue #1).
 We have not tested with VM Ware - your mileage may vary (in which case let us know by recording an issue).
-All thigs considered, we recommend using a physical machine for best performance.
+All things considered, we recommend using a physical machine for best performance.

 **Client specifications (min requirements may be lower)**
 * Processor: Intel® Core™ i7-6700K CPU @ 4.00GHz 4.00GHz